hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-starter-object-ring.md

 		#cd /root/ring-building

-3. List the builder file for object-O.

-		ls

-	Identify the file name `object.builder`.

-3. List the starter node
+3. List the starter Swift nodes

 		ringos list-swift-nodes -t starter

-4. List the disk on the starter nodes
+4. List the disks on the starter nodes

 		ringos list-disks -n <Ip address of starter node> -u heat-admin

-5. Format a disk
+5. Format a given disk

 		ringos format-disks -n <IP address of starter node> -u heat-admin -d <disk>

-	**Note**: You can format all the disk with the single command (--all).
+	**Note**: You can format all the disks with the single command (-d --all).

-6. List all the Swift nodes.
-Ensure to capture the list of the nodes.

-		ringos list-swift-nodes -t all
+3. List the builder file for object-O.

+		ls refer to before

+	Identify the file name `object.builder`.

 7. Add formatted disk to object-0 ring